lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 collisions; that case may preserve behavior or fail closed with a specified diagnostic, but must never silently diverge or trigger an internal error.
 Random fresh names do not exercise the collision class.
-R-0007 owns these two gates.
+R-0007 owns these two gates and their fixed historical legs; R-0272 later scales the same contract across generated and corpus programs.
 Reordering independent declarations, changing whitespace/comments, or rewriting harmless parentheses should likewise leave unrelated facts unchanged.

 ## Backend Contract